wkumari/draft-wkumari-opsawg-sdi/README.md

       wrapper for the key, and the Subject just an index, and so removed that.

+Kumari & Doyle          Expires December 14, 2019              [Page 12]

+Internet-Draft            Secure Device Install                June 2019

    o  Added a bunch of ASCII diagrams

-Kumari & Doyle          Expires December 14, 2019              [Page 12]

-Internet-Draft                  template                       June 2019

 Appendix B.  Demo / proof of concept